News

 Cattle Feedlot Operations

-At the core of a feedlot operation is the efficient conversion of feed into high-quality beef.
-Cattle typically enter feedlots after spending a period on pasture, where they develop a foundation of muscle and bone.
-Once in the feedlot, they are placed in pens and provided with a carefully formulated diet consisting primarily of grains, such as corn, barley, and oats.
-This high-energy diet promotes rapid weight gain and fat deposition, resulting in a finished product that meets consumer demands for marbling and tenderness.
+Cattle feedlot operations are designed to efficiently convert feed into high-quality beef, catering to consumer preferences for marbling and tenderness.
+Cattle typically arrive at feedlots after a period of grazing on pasture, which helps them develop a strong foundation of muscle and bone.
+Upon arrival, they are placed in pens and fed a carefully formulated high-energy diet rich in grains like corn, barley, and oats.
+This specialized diet encourages rapid weight gain and fat deposition, crucial for producing well-marbled beef that meets market standards.

 Benefits of Cattle Feedlot Operations